Netgear WN2500RP WiFi Extender Review

 Secure WiFi Links Throughout

-Not only are links from wireless clients to this unit secured, but so are those from this range extender back to the primary Wi-Fi network; the one being extended.
+Not only are links from wireless clients to this unit secure.
+But so are those from this extender back to the primary Wi-Fi network that you’re extending.
 This unit offers the WEP, WPA, and WPA2 security options on its output SSIDs.

 The Netgear WN2500RP WiFi extender creates two new SSIDs; one for 2.4 Ghz., and one for 5 Ghz.
 During setup, you enter the names (SSIDs) you want each of these to utilize.